saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   Automatically calls `handle_new_user` whenever a new user is inserted into `auth.users`, ensuring a profile is created for every new signup.

 ### 5.5.
 Supabase Edge Function (`supabase/functions/youtube-analyzer/index.ts`)
-This Deno-based serverless function is the core backend logic for video analysis and blog post generation, **now enhanced with an intelligent caching mechanism.**
+This Deno-based serverless function is the core backend logic for video analysis and blog post generation, **now enhanced with an intelligent caching mechanism and SEO-focused AI prompting.**
 *   **CORS Handling:** Includes `corsHeaders` and handles `OPTIONS` preflight requests.
 *   **Supabase Client Initialization:** Creates a Supabase client within the function, passing the user's `Authorization` header.
 *   **User Authentication:** Verifies the user's session.